About Family Development

 - Securing resources to sustain and grow programs.

-Qualey-Skjervold Scholarship and Professional Development Fund — This fund supports professional development and scholarships for University of Minnesota Extension professionals in family development.
+Qualey-Skjervold Scholarship and Professional Development Fund — Support professional development and scholarships for University of Minnesota Extension professionals in family development.

-Jean W. Bauer Fund in Family Financial Management — This fund supports University of Minnesota Extension program initiatives in family economics, and may assist with basic financial literacy programming, public policy education regarding families struggling with limited incomes, online resources, and professional development.
+Jean W. Bauer Fund in Family Financial Management — Support University of Minnesota Extension program initiatives in family economics, and may assist with basic financial literacy programming, public policy education regarding families struggling with limited incomes, online resources, and professional development.

-Jean Illsley Clarke and Richard Clarke Fund for Parent Education — The purpose of the fund is to provide financial support to Parent Education programs and their development at the University of Minnesota Extension’s Center for Family Development.
+Jean Illsley Clarke and Richard Clarke Fund for Parent Education — Provide financial support to Parent Education programs and their development at the University of Minnesota Extension’s Center for Family Development.
 This includes, but is not limited to, the creation of online, independent learning activities and books, and to contribute to the development of a template for designing online self-guided learning activities.

-Cooking Matters® Minnesota — This fund provides support for nutrition education through the University of Minnesota Extension Cooking Matters® program.
+Cooking Matters® Minnesota — Provide support for nutrition education through the University of Minnesota Extension Cooking Matters® program.

-Sharon Torbenson O'Gorman Fund in Nutrition — This fund supports nutrition education and outreach efforts in the Center for Family Development at the University of Minnesota Extension.
+Sharon Torbenson O'Gorman Fund in Nutrition — Support nutrition education and outreach efforts in the Center for Family Development at the University of Minnesota Extension.

-Children, Youth & Family Consortium Fund — This fund supports the diverse programs and activities of the University of Minnesota Extension’s Children, Youth, and Family Consortium.
+Children, Youth & Family Consortium Fund — Support the diverse programs and activities of the University of Minnesota Extension’s Children, Youth, and Family Consortium.

-Extension Center for Family Development — This fund supports the programs of the Center for Family Development at University of Minnesota Extension
+Extension Center for Family Development — Support the programs of the Center for Family Development at University of Minnesota Extension

 Connect with Us